laura-brouckman/ccloud-demo-environment/rides/README.md

 ## Create a sink

 Now that we have our `rides` topic available to consume, we can send it to a downstream service for future use!
-In this demo, we set up a simple Snowflake connector.
+In this demo, we set up a simple Snowflake connector:

-In the Confluent Cloud UI, navigate to your cluster and then to Data Integration --> Connectors.
-Look for the Snowflake Sinke and select it.

-### Topic Selection

-Select `rides`

-### Kafka credentials

-The next step is to create an API key for the connector.
-For the demo, you can use Global Access.

-### Authentication

-Next, you will be asked to enter information about your Snowfl database, including the host, port, connection credentials, database name, and SSL credentials.

-Create a table in Snowflake with the following:
+1. Create a table in Snowflake with the following:

 ```
-create table rides_1 (
+create table rides (
 	RECORD_CONTENT variant,
 	RECORD_METADATA variant
 );
 ```

-Then, follow this [guide](https://docs.confluent.io/cloud/current/connectors/cc-snowflake-sink.html) to set up a fully-managed Snowflake connector.
+2. Then, follow this [guide](https://docs.confluent.io/cloud/current/connectors/cc-snowflake-sink.html) to set up a fully-managed Snowflake connector.